tjdraper/BuilderApp/README.md

 	<link rel="stylesheet" href="{{root_path}}css/style.css">

+## Single Variables

+These variables are defined in the "settings.php" file in the $single_variables array.
+You'll see two samples in the file that you may or may not wish to keep.

+Here is one of the sample variable in the array:

+	'site_name' => 'BuilderApp'

+In this case, "site_name" is the key, and "BuilderApp"" is the value.
+So you can put {{site_name}} anywhere in your templates and it will be replaced with "BuilderApp" whenever you build — just like a CMS such as ExpressionEngine, Craft, or Statamic.

+Single Variables are great for never changing variables.
+But what if you need to set variables per template?
+I’m glad you asked about that.

-## Variable Set
+## Variable Pairs

-At this time there is one hard-coded variable set.
-And that is:

-### {{meta_title}}
+These are also defined in the "settings.php" file — or at least the keys are.
+The settings file ships with two samples of these as well.
+One of the samples is:

+	'meta_title'

-In your page template, set your meta title like this:
+It works like this.
+In your template, you can set any defined variable pair key like this:

 	{{meta_title}}My Page Title{{/meta_title}}

-And then make sure in your header include that you set the variable {{meta_title}}.

-The {{meta_title}} set will be removed from your final output.

-## Settings

-There are just a couple of settings available at the top of the build.php file and they are as follows.
+Now wherever you put the single variable {{meta_title}}, the contents between the opening and closing key pair will be substituted for that single variable.
+And of course, the variable pair and contents will not be printed out in the place where they are set.

 ### Minify (true|false)

-To minify the parsed output, set this variable to true.
+To minify the parsed output, set this $minify variable to true in "settings.php".
 If you would not like to minify the output, set variable to false.

 ### Includes

 There are two arrays for includes: includes_before and includes_after.
 The names of the arrays are pretty self explanatory. includes_before will include the content of the files listed in the array before the page content. includes_after will include the content of the files listed in the array after the page content.

-Builder looks for includes in the "includes" directory. .html is appended automatically so do not include the html file extension.
+Builder looks for includes in the "includes" directory. ".html"" is appended automatically so do not include the html file extension in the array.

 ## Feedback